 When someone died without a will before an administrator could act a specified bond was obtained to help ensure they would act justly.
 This is an index to the bonds from Leighlin in the Ecclesiastical Province of Dublin.
 It lists the name and address of the deceased and the year administration was granted.

 Irish records—Sources for Family and Local History Ryan, J. G., Ancestry, 1997 VREF 929.3415 RYAN

-Arranged by Irish county, this book describes civil, ecclesiastical and printed primary and secondary sources.
-Also provided are details about the heritage and genealogy centers that exist in most counties which have indexed record sources and can provide research services.
+Arranged by Irish county, this book describes civil, ecclesiastical, and printed primary and secondary sources.
+Also provided are details about the heritage and genealogy centers that exist in most counties that have indexed record sources and can provide research services.

 Indexes to Irish Wills Phillimore, W. P. W., editor, Phillimore and Co., 1909 VREF 929.3415 PHIL